dotnet/docs-maui/docs/macios/includes/linker-control.md

 ```

 In this example, the XML file specifies a method that's dynamically accessed by the app, which is excluded from linking.

+When an assembly, type or member are listed in the XML, the default action is preservation, which means that regardless of whether the linker thinks they are used or not, they will be preserved in the output.
+> [!NOTE]
+> The preservation tags are ambiguously inclusive.
+If you don’t provide the next level of detail, it will include all the children.
+If an assembly is listed without any types, then all the assembly’s types and members will be preserved.

 ## Mark an assembly as linker safe